Baraz20/writeups/thm/adventofcyber2/day5/README.md

 ```bash
 sqlmap -p search -r req --tamper=space2comment --dbms sqlite --batch --dump-all
 ```
-- The `req` file is the request I captured with Burpsuite like they should above.
+- The `req` file is the request I captured with Burpsuite like they showed above.
 ---
 Moving on I first tried to see if there are really only 2 columns like we can see in the website so I searched:
 ```